emarsden/dash-mpd-rs/README.md

   subtitle type; you can try using the GPAC media player (available with "gpac -gui").

 - Support for decrypting media streams that use MPEG Common Encryption (cenc) ContentProtection.
-  This requires the `mp4decrypt` commandline application from the [Bento4 suite](https://github.com/axiomatic-systems/Bento4/) to be installed ([binaries are available](https://www.bento4.com/downloads/) for common platforms).
-See the `add_decryption_key` function on `DashDownloader`, and the [decrypt.rs](https://github.com/emarsden/dash-mpd-rs/blob/main/examples/decrypt.rs) example.
+  This requires either the `mp4decrypt` commandline application from the [Bento4 suite](https://github.com/axiomatic-systems/Bento4/) to be installed ([binaries are available](https://www.bento4.com/downloads/) for common platforms), or the [Shaka packager](https://github.com/shaka-project/shaka-packager) application (binaries for common platforms are available as GitHub releases).
+See the `add_decryption_key` function on `DashDownloader`, the `with_decryptor_preference` function on `DashDownloader`, and the [decrypt.rs](https://github.com/emarsden/dash-mpd-rs/blob/main/examples/decrypt.rs) example.

 ## Limitations / unsupported features

-- We can't download content from dynamic MPD manifests, that are used for live streaming/OTT TV
+- We can't download content from dynamic MPD manifests, that are used for live streaming/OTT TV.
+  This is because we don't implement the clock functionality needed to know when new media segments become available nor the bandwidth management functionality that allows adaptive streaming.
+Note however that some OTT providers public dynamic manifests for content that is not live (i.e. all media segments are already available), and which we can download in dumb “fast-as-possible” mode.
+  You can use the XSLT stylesheet `tests/fixtures/rewrite-drop-dynamic.xslt` to change the `dynamic` attribute to `static` before downloading, which should allow you to download this type of content.

-- No support for XLink with actuate=onRequest semantics
+- No support for XLink with actuate=onRequest semantics.

 ## Usage